hpcleuven/VscDocumentation/source/access/ssh_config.rst

 Here, you should replace ``login.hpc.kuleuven.be`` by the hostname of the remote host you want to login to, and ``vsc50005`` by your user name on that system.
-You can have as many host defintions as you want in the configuration file.
+You can have as many host definitions as you want in the configuration file.

 The first entry, i.e., ``Host *`` ensures that for any host you connect to,